Exotic Psilocybin Mushroom Species Reviews Part I: Echelons (minimal spoilers)

 Transcendently high regard: Ps.
 Mexicana fruits

-Highest regard: Panaeolus cyanescens, Psilocybe zapotecorum
+Exemplary high regard: Panaeolus cyanescens, Psilocybe zapotecorum

 High regard: Ps. subtropicalis, Ps. ochraceocentrata, Ps. subtropicalis myceliated rice, Ps. mexicana truffles